AryaAnish121/Google-Docs/README.md

 # Google Docs

-This is a google docs clone width MERN stack.
-Hope you will like it
+This is a google docs clone created with MERN stack.

 ## Usage/Examples